MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/increase-or-customize-mailbox-size.md

 ## Increase mailbox size

-To increase a specific user's mailbox size, select **Diag: Mailbox or message size** to start a diagnostic in the Microsoft 365 admin center.
+To increase a specific user's mailbox size, select **Diag: Mailbox or message size** to launch a diagnostic in the Microsoft 365 admin center.
 The diagnostic will guide you through the process of assigning a different subscription license to the user.

 >[!div class="nextstepaction"]
 >[Diag: Mailbox or message size](https://aka.ms/PillarMailboxSize)